philrandom/openstack-documentation/annexe/guide_technique/openstack/erreurs.md

 Configurer `/etc/neutron/neutron.conf` et parametrer `transport_url = rabbit://`.
 Une fois, fonctionnel, grace à un sniffer on peut observer les échanges tagés par `AMQP 74 Heartbeat`.

+### keepalived perte de packets

+> There is a known bug with keepalived v1.2.15 and earlier which can cause packet loss when max_l3_agents_per_router is set to 3 or more.
+Therefore, we recommend that you upgrade to keepalived v1.2.16 or greater when using this feature. - [openstack](https://docs.openstack.org/neutron/ussuri/admin/deploy-ovs-ha-vrrp.html)

 ### auth_url

 ```